ruimaruima/missing-semester/_2020/shell-tools.md

   id: kgII-YWo3Zw
 ---

-In this lecture, we will present some of the basics of using bash as a scripting language along with a number of shell tools that cover several of the most common tasks that you will be constantly performing in the command line.
+In this lecture, we will present some of the basics of using **bash** as a scripting language along with a number of shell tools that cover several of the most common tasks that you will be constantly performing in the command line.

 # Shell Scripting

-So far we have seen how to execute commands in the shell and pipe them together.
+So far we have seen how to **execute** commands in the shell and **pipe** them together.
-However, in many scenarios you will want to perform a series of commands and make use of control flow expressions like conditionals or loops.
+However, in many scenarios you will want to perform a series of commands and make use of control **flow expressions** like **conditionals** or **loops**.

 Shell scripts are the next step in complexity.
-Most shells have their own scripting language with variables, control flow and its own syntax.
+Most shells have their own scripting language with **variables**, **control flow** and its own **syntax**.
 What makes shell scripting different from other scripting programming language is that it is optimized for performing shell-related tasks.
-Thus, creating command pipelines, saving results into files, and reading from standard input are primitives in shell scripting, which makes it easier to use than general purpose scripting languages.
+Thus, creating command **pipelines**, saving results into files, and reading from standard input are primitives in shell scripting, which makes it easier to use than general purpose scripting languages.
 For this section we will focus on bash scripting since it is the most common.

 To assign variables in bash, use the syntax `foo=bar` and access the value of the variable with `$foo`.
 Note that `foo = bar` will not work since it is interpreted as calling the `foo` program with arguments `=` and `bar`.
-In general, in shell scripts the space character will perform argument splitting.
+In general, in shell scripts the **space character** will perform **argument splitting**.
 This behavior can be confusing to use at first, so always check for that.

-Strings in bash can be defined with `'` and `"` delimiters, but they are not equivalent.
+Strings in bash can be defined with `'` and `"` **delimiters**, but they are not equivalent.
 Strings delimited with `'` are literal strings and will not substitute variable values whereas `"` delimited strings will.

 ```bash